hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/270_035_alasinga.md

 day.
 The Maharaja of Mysore is dead — one of our greatest hopes.
 Well! the Lord is great.
 He will send others to help the cause.

-Send some Kushâsanas (small sitting-mats) if you can.
+Send some Kushāsanas (small sitting-mats) if you can.

 Yours ever with blessings,